bersler/OpenLogReplicator/README.md

 - network stream (plain TCP/IP or ZeroMQ)
 - discard (for testing purposes)

+**Remember** that OpenLogReplicator has been released under **GPL license**.
+If you have received any software, that is based on OpenLogReplicator, you have the right to demand the full source code of the software.
+For details, please refer to [LICENSE](LICENSE) file.

 ## Getting started

 Refer to [OpenLogReplicator tutorials repository](https://github.com/bersler/OpenLogReplicator-tutorials) for a quick start with the project.